richmondu/libpycognito/README.md

 # libpycognito

-libpycognito demonstrates <b>Amazon Cognito</b> using Python AWS SDK.
+libpycognito demonstrates <b>Amazon Cognito</b> using AWS SDK Python boto3 library.

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers,